Flexible Working Policy

 - Have your name written on the request.

-- Be dated with the day when your request was made.
+- Be dated the day when your request was made.

-- Explain the working arrangement you are seeking and whether you want it to be permanent or for a set period of time.
+- Explain the working arrangement you are seeking, noting that flexible working arrangements are not normally approved as permanen, and whether you want the request to be considered to be permanent or for a fixed term/set period of time.

 - State the date that you want the new working arrangement to start and, if the new working arrangement is for a set period of time and state the date you want the arrangement to end.